Penelope Gypsy Winston

 Reading books in the hall, Practicing spells, Writing new spells, Astral Projecting, Dancing naked in the moonlight

-Light Instar Diviner Magic, Some Dark Instar Diviner Magic, Knowledge on Dark Instar Magic.
+Light Instar Diviner Magic, Some Dark Instar Diviner Magic, Vast knowledge on Dark Instar Magic.

 All stones but Labradorite holds a special place in her heart.

-At first meeting Penny can come old mean, and sarcastic.
-Its part of how she was raised and part due to the fact she is the Guardian of The Archives Hall.
-If one can get past that you would learn she is goofy, and adventurous.
+At first meeting Penny can come off mean, and sarcastic.
+It's part of how she was raised and part due to the fact she is the Guardian of The Archives Hall.
+If one can get past that you would learn she is goofy, adventurous, and a free spirit.

 Marilyn Yates came from a unique coven of Necromancers.
 They were an all female coven who believed men provided little to life beside their seed.
 It was soon Marilyn’s turn to leave the coven, find her seed giver, and to return with the hope of continuing the legacy.
 She did just that, meeting a man named Alfred Winston.
 He was a much older male then her, in more ways than Marilyn knew.
 She met him at a library of all places and the pair just clicked.
 Marilyn fell head over heels for the man and before she knew it, the pair were pregnant, but being from the Yates coven complicated her love torn heart.